szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1450:** Make some rogue weapons able to do more damage if wielded by pure thieves (Finesse)

-This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR, or proficiency points.
+This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, attacks per round, or proficiency points.

-Essentially, when wielding a Thief weapon, they can use what I call "finesse," which is a concept that I borrowed from NW.
+Essentially, when wielding a Thief weapon, they can use what I call "finesse," which is a concept that I borrowed from NWN.
 In short, they have a chance per attack to deal extra damage, which stacks additively after the direct damage of the weapon is calculated, and it is based on the base attack damage of the weapon used.

 You could think of this as a part dirty-fighting combat skills of rogues, or like a minor sneak attack that triggers rarely.
 This gives pure thieves a slight edge and makes the combat prowess gap between them and multiclassed thieves tighter.
 The chances of triggering are modified by weapon type and the enchantment level (2% per odd enchantment level, 1% for even).